kenatiod/MUT/Understanding Machine Understanding.md

 ### 7.6 -- Governance, Policy, and Regulation

-As artificial intelligence systems become increasingly sophisticated and ubiquitous, the need for effective governance frameworks, policies, and regulations to manage their development, deployment, and impact has become a pressing concern.
+As AI systems become increasingly sophisticated and ubiquitous, the need for effective governance frameworks, policies, and regulations to manage their development, deployment, and impact has become a pressing concern.
 The transformative potential of AI, particularly systems with advanced understanding capabilities, raises complex challenges that require proactive and adaptive governance approaches.

 One of the key challenges in AI governance is striking the right balance between fostering innovation and mitigating potential risks and harms.
 On one hand, the rapid advancement of AI technologies holds immense promise for driving economic growth, scientific discovery, and societal progress.
 Overly restrictive or burdensome regulations could stifle this potential and put nations at a competitive disadvantage in the global AI race .